How to build your personal brand

 Time is on your side

-When I become self-employed, I was given great advice; I was told that time would be my most valuable asset.
+When I became self-employed, I was given great advice; I was told that time would be my most valuable asset.

-As a freelancer, solopreneur or small business owner, how you utilise your time is very different from how you manage your time when you’re employed.
-Whether you’re a limited company or a sole trader, you juggle clients, paid work and travel/meetings.
-In addition, you manage your own admin/finances, accounts, leads and sales.
-You’re also your own Manager, Leader, Coach… and Marketer.
+As a small business owner, how you utilise your time is very different from how you manage your time when you’re employed.
+Whether you run a limited company or are a sole trader, you juggle client relationships, paid work and travel/meetings.
+In addition, you manage your admin/finances, accounts, leads and sales.
+If you have a team, you wear a whole host of caps.
+And bringing it back to you, you’re also your own Manager, Leader, Coach… and Marketer.

 Your personal brand

-Personal branding is the practice of building a brand around you and your career.
+Personal branding is the practice of building a brand around you and your career/business.
 Doing so is an important and valuable activity, whether you’re employed or self-employed.
-As a freelancer, the process of marketing yourself to people who in turn invest in you – and want your time – can make all the difference.
+As a small business owner, the process of marketing your business - and, importantly, you as the owner - to people who, in turn, invest in that – and want your time – can make all the difference.

 There are several definitions in that old Google when you search for “What is marketing?”
 I define marketing as effectively sharing what a business or person does and why their product or service is of value.